 All information provided is true and accurate to the best of your knowledge.

-To participate in a data verification process if selected as a champion.
+To participate in a data verification process if selected as a candidate for champion.

-Consent to a background check if selected as a champion.
+Consent to a background check if selected as a candidate for champion.

-To be recognized by provider or practice name and location if selected, to participate in recognition activities, and to share best practices for the development of publically available resources.
+To be recognized by provider or practice name and location if selected as a champion, to participate in recognition activities, and to share best practices for the development of publically available resources.

 To assume any and all risks and waive claims against the Federal Government and its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from my participation in this prize contest, whether the injury, death, damage, or loss arises through negligence or otherwise.